 In most cases, the first thing that gets sacrificed is portrait time for the bride and groom.
 You can only photograph a bridal party so quickly, especially if there are a lot of people!
 That's why I try to allocate an entire hour for the bride and groom.
 Because I know it's very rare for us to get the entire hour.
 Bride and groom portraits are SO important, so a buffer is really necessary.

 Wedding days always run late somewhere, so each portion of the timeline has a few minutes built in for a buffer.
 Yes, it's possible to shoot a first look with dad in 7 minutes and a short list of family portraits in 10.
 But it's definitely not ideal.
 And so I write down 15 minutes and 30 minutes instead.

 So that's why the timeline looks so long.
 Trust me.
 I know we need that extra time built in.
-And if we aren't running late at that point in the day, we'll have some extra time for beautiful portraits!
+And if by some miracle we aren't running late at that point in the day, we'll have some extra time for beautiful portraits!